 - Religious freedom

 Hopefully, improvement to these issues will be an end result of calming people down, but for now, they need to be carefully addressed.
-It is more constructive to approach these issues by changing the conversation to be about working together for positive change or working against the actual forces that are hurting so many of us.
-Folks need to be constantly reminded of the existing common issues that are impacting us all.
+It is more constructive to approach these issues by changing the conversation to be about working together for positive change and identifying and then working against those that are actually hurting so many of us.
 Working together on these issues will not only measurably improve our world, but it will also create a sense of community and camaraderie that has been proven to increase our self-esteem and reduce our prejudices.
 Below are some simple examples of reframing certain conversations with certain demographics – these are simple notional ideas, intended only to provide context:

 - America has always done better when we work together

 - The great thing about our Democracy is that none of us lose any of our rights if the guy across town has the same rights as us.
 In fact, it makes us stronger.